 The Good Samaritan Society, a Lutheran Social Service Organization, is a not-for-profit, registered charity with over 65 years of experience providing specialized health and community care services in innovative and caring environments.

 Good Samaritan South Ridge Village offers seniors multiple levels of support and the opportunity to age in place with 70 private continuing care suites, each with a private bathroom including a wheelchair accessible shower.
 All suites are furnished with a hospital style bed, night table, dresser and side chair.
 Residents are encouraged to bring some of their own belongings to personalize their room.

-There are also three 10-bed dementia care cottages at Good Samaritan South Ridge Village; 10 of the beds are continuing care, 10 of the beds are designated supportive living dementia and 10 of the beds are private supportive living dementia.
+There are also three 10-bed dementia care cottages at Good Samaritan South Ridge Village; 10 of the beds are continuing care and 20 of the beds are designated supportive living dementia.
 Our dementia cottages are unique duplexes designed to create a home-like setting for up to 10 dementia clients in each cottage.
 Each side of the duplex has 5 bedrooms, living room with fireplace, kitchen, and secure access to the fenced yard.
 Clients are included in the events of daily living to the extent that they are accustomed and able.